Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     * See [`EigenPodManager.withdrawSharesAsTokens`](./EigenPodManager.md#eigenpodmanagerwithdrawsharesastokens)
 * If `!receiveAsTokens`:
     * For `StrategyManager` strategies:
-        * Shares are awarded to the `withdrawer` and delegated to the `withdrawer's` Operator
+        * OwnedShares are awarded to the `withdrawer` and delegated to the `withdrawer's` Operator
         * See [`StrategyManager.addShares`](./StrategyManager.md#addshares)
     * For the native beacon chain ETH strategy (`EigenPodManager`):
-        * Shares are awarded to `withdrawal.staker`, and delegated to the Staker's Operator
+        * OwnedShares are awarded to `withdrawal.staker`, and delegated to the Staker's Operator
         * See [`EigenPodManager.addShares`](./EigenPodManager.md#eigenpodmanageraddshares)

 *Requirements*: